stevemcghee/go-to-production/RISK_MITIGATION_PLAN.md

 6.  **Insecure and Inflexible Configuration:** Database credentials are still managed via environment variables and `.env` files, which is not secure for production.

+7.  **Compute Service or Regional Failure within GCP:** The proposed single-region deployment is vulnerable to failures affecting all zones within that region, such as network partitions, power outages, or natural disasters.

+8.  **Total GCP Failure or Multi-Region Outage:** While rare, a catastrophic event could disrupt GCP services across multiple regions, or a misconfiguration could propagate globally, making the application inaccessible.

 ---

 ### Proposed Mitigations for Remaining Risks